 - Please carefully fill in the accident statement, which should be signed by the adverse party.

-- Only sign the report when you are sure that you understand the situation and you agree to the description.
+- Only sign the report when you are certain that you understand the situation, and you agree to the description.
 If this is not the case, do not cross any box.
 If the European Accident Statement is not properly filled in, you may be unjustly help responsible.

 - Carefully read the European Accident Statement before completing its middle column.
 Then check the boxes relevant to the circumstances of the accident.
-This is a very important section in order to clarify the responsibility of the drivers involved in the accident.
+This is a critical section to clarify the responsibility of the drivers involved in the accident.